chris-kelly/r-stuff/slack.messenger/README.md

 <img src="https://raw.githubusercontent.com/chris-kelly/r-stuff/master/slack.messenger/inst/readme_pics/Picture_2.png"></img>

-As well as the `link()` function included above, this package also has a helper function to capture any r output that can be printed to the console:
+As well as the `link()` function in the example above, this package also has a helper function `capture_r_output` to capture any r output printed to the console as convert to slack message format:

 ```
 sum_lm <- summary(lm(dist ~ speed, data=cars))